AbanoupRefat/DataAnalysisJourney/Linear Regression Project/ReadMe.md

 ## Dataset
 - **Source**: The dataset contains information on customers of an e-commerce platform.
 - **Features**:
-  - `Avg.
+Â  - `Avg.
 Session Length`: Average session length with a stylist.
-  - `Time on App`: Time spent on the mobile app.
+Â  - `Time on App`: Time spent on the mobile app.
-  - `Time on Website`: Time spent on the website.
+Â  - `Time on Website`: Time spent on the website.
-  - `Length of Membership`: Duration of membership.
+Â  - `Length of Membership`: Duration of membership.
-  - `Yearly Amount Spent` (Target): The amount spent by a customer annually.
+Â  - `Yearly Amount Spent` (Target): The amount spent by a customer annually.

 ## Project Structure
 The project is organized into the following sections: